ugail/QNN-Channel-Level-Diagnostic/README.md

 Reference implementation, data, and reproducibility package for

 > **A Channel-Level Diagnostic for Symmetry Breaking in Noisy Equivariant Quantum Neural Networks**
-> Hassan Ugail and Newton Howard
+> by H. Ugail and N. Howard

 This repository provides a training-free, channel-level audit that tests whether a noisy quantum neural network (QNN) still respects an